A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 “I keep a note in my phone of restaurants I want to try and ones I already love”

-“I follow and search social media food accounts in my own city and if I’m traveling somewhere new”
+“I follow and search social media food accounts in my city and if I’m traveling somewhere new”

 “I rarely leave reviews but if I liked a restaurant, I will tell everyone about it”